 Eleanor B. Valenzi, MD

-University : University of Pittsburgh
+University of Pittsburgh

 This proposal is funded by The Peter L. O’Neill Memorial FundDr.
 Valenzi is a Research Instructor and Clinical Instructor of Medicine in the Division of Pulmonary, Allergy and Critical Care Medicine at the University of Pittsburgh.
 She completed her undergraduate education at the University of Pennsylvania, followed by medical school at the University of Alabama at Birmingham School of Medicine, and internal medicine training at the University of Chicago.
 During fellowship, she joined the lab of Dr. Robert Lafyatis to investigate the regulation of fibroblast transformation in systemic sclerosis-associated interstitial lung disease.
 Her current research utilizes novel single-cell sequencing technologies to understand fibroblast gene regulatory networks in healthy and fibrotic human lungs.
 Clinically, Dr. Valenzi specializes in the management of interstitial lung disease and is an attending physician in the Dorothy P. and Richard P. Simmons Center for Interstitial Lung Disease at the University of Pittsburgh Medical Center.